ajays49/SummarizeRL/README.md

 ## Two ways to use this repo

-- **Run the notebook**  [`project2.ipynb`](project2.ipynb) has everything in one place, in the order it was developed, with real outputs and plots already saved.
+- **Run the notebook**  [`AbstractiveReinforcement_Learning_PDF_Summarizer.ipynb`](AbstractiveReinforcement_Learning_PDF_Summarizer.ipynb) has everything in one place, in the order it was developed, with real outputs and plots already saved.
 This is the easiest way to see the project working end-to-end.
 Open it in Google Colab or Jupyter, run the cells top to bottom, and upload a PDF when prompted.
 - **Run the Python scripts**  the same code, split into standalone `.py` files under [`scripts/`](scripts/), for anyone who'd rather read or run it outside a notebook (e.g. straight from GitHub, or in a local Python environment/IDE).

 Both are kept in sync with each other, pick whichever is more convenient for you.